 The Town shall submit an annual report to the Department by December 1st of each year.
-The annual report shall, at a minimum, provide: (1) a list of the Program's competitive suppliers over the past year; (2) the term of each energy supply agreement; (3) monthly enrollment statistics by customer class (including customer additions and withdrawals); (4) the number and percentage of customers that opted-out of the Program over the past year; (5) a brief description of any renewable energy supply options included in the Program; (6) a detailed discussion (with all relevant documentation) addressing Town and competitive supplier; (7) evidence documenting that the Town has fully complied with the alternative information disclosure strategy approved in Section IV.B, above; and (8) evidence documenting that the Town has fully complied with all provisions contained in its Education and Information Plan (including screenshot images of all relevant Program pages of the websites of the Town and Consultant).
-The Town's first annual report shall be filed on or before December 1, 2017.
+The annual report shall, at a minimum, provide: (1) a list of the Program's competitive suppliers over the past year; (2) the term of each energy supply agreement; (3) monthly enrollment statistics by customer class (including customer additions and withdrawals); (4) the number and percentage of customers that opted-out of the Program over the past year; (5) a brief description of any renewable energy supply options included in the Program; (6) a detailed discussion (with all relevant documentation) addressing Town and competitive supplier compliance with the alternative information disclosure strategy approved in Section IV.B, above; (8) evidence documenting that the Town has fully complied with all provisions contained in its education and information plan (including, at a minimum, copies of Town Meeting notices, minutes of any such meetings, and screenshot images of all relevant pages of the Websites of the Town and Consultant); (9) copies of all communications, including opt-out notices sent to customers in the past year.
+The Town's next annual report shall be filed on or before December 1, 2018.